The Ergonomic Setup That Transformed My Programming Productivity

 Making the Investment

 I know the price tag can be intimidating.
-A mechanical keyboard, ergonomic mouse, dual monitors, and a quality chair can easily cost $1,000–$1,500.
+A mechanical keyboard, ergonomic mouse, dual monitors, and a quality chair can easily cost $1,000 to $1,500.
 But here's how I think about it: if this setup lets me code 10% faster and work 20% longer without fatigue, it pays for itself in a few months.
 More importantly, it's an investment in your long‑term health.
-Back problems, wrist injuries, and chronic pain don't just affect your work—they affect your life.
+Back problems, wrist injuries, and chronic pain don't just affect your work, they affect your life.

 Conclusion

-Your programming setup isn't just about comfort—it's about creating an environment where you can do your best work.
-When you're not fighting your tools, when you're not distracted by discomfort, when you can maintain focus for extended periods, you're not just more productive—you're building sustainable habits that will serve you throughout your career.
-The investment might seem significant, but the returns—in productivity, health, and job satisfaction—are immeasurable.
+Your programming setup isn't just about comfort, it's about creating an environment where you can do your best work.
+When you're not fighting your tools, when you're not distracted by discomfort, and when you can maintain focus for extended periods, you become more productive and you build sustainable habits that will serve you throughout your career.
+The investment might seem significant, but the returns in productivity, health, and job satisfaction add up fast.